 (B) Early PM compliant engines.
 A manufacturer certifying engines to the 2007 through 2023 model year PM standard listed in section 1956.8 (h)(2) (without using credits, as determined in any averaging, banking, or trading program described in “California Exhaust Emission Standards and Test Procedures for 1985 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles,” to comply with the standards) before model year 2007 may reduce the number of engines that are required to meet the 2007 through 2023 model year PM standard listed in section 1956.8(h)(2) in model year 2007, 2008 and/or 2009.
 To qualify for this option, a manufacturer must satisfy the PM emission requirements pursuant to the methods detailed in 40 Code of Federal Regulations, part 86, section 86.007-11(g)(2)(ii), as adopted January 18, 2001.

-(4) No crankcase emissions shall be discharged directly into the ambient atmosphere from any new 2007 or later model year diesel heavy-duty diesel engine, with the following exception: heavy-duty diesel engines equipped with turbochargers, pumps, blowers, or superchargers for air induction may discharge crankcase emissions to the ambient atmosphere if the emissions are added to the exhaust emissions (either physically or mathematically) during all emission testing.
+(4) No crankcase emissions shall be discharged directly into the ambient atmosphere from any new 2007 through 2026 model year diesel heavy-duty diesel engine, with the following exception: heavy-duty diesel engines equipped with turbochargers, pumps, blowers, or superchargers for air induction may discharge crankcase emissions to the ambient atmosphere if the emissions are added to the exhaust emissions (either physically or mathematically) during all emission testing.
 Manufacturers taking advantage of this exception must manufacture the engines so that all crankcase emission can be routed into a dilution tunnel (or other sampling system approved in advance by the Executive Officer), and must account for deterioration in crankcase emissions when determining exhaust deterioration factors.
 For the purpose of section 1956.8(h)(2), crankcase emissions that are routed to the exhaust upstream of exhaust aftertreatment during all operation are not considered to be “discharged directly into the ambient atmosphere.”

 (5) Optional Standards for 2023 and Earlier Model Complete and Incomplete Heavy-Duty Vehicles that Use Heavy-Duty Diesel Engines.
 For 2023 and earlier model years only, manufacturers may request to group complete and incomplete heavy-duty diesel vehicles into the same test group as medium-duty diesel vehicles certifying to the LEV III exhaust emission standards and test procedures specified in title 13, CCR, section 1961.2, so long as those complete and incomplete heavy-duty diesel vehicles meet the most stringent LEV III standards to which any vehicle within that test group certifies.

-(6) Greenhouse Gas Emission Standards for New 2014 and Subsequent Model Heavy-Duty Diesel Engines and 2016 and Subsequent Heavy-Duty Otto-Cycle Engines Used in Medium-Duty Low-Emission Vehicles, Ultra-Low-Emission Vehicles, and Super-Ultra-Low-Emission Vehicles.
+(6) Greenhouse Gas Emission Standards for New 2014 through 2026 Model Heavy-Duty Diesel Engines and 2016 through 2026 Model Heavy-Duty Otto-Cycle Engines Used in Medium-Duty Low-Emission Vehicles, Ultra-Low-Emission Vehicles, and Super-Ultra-Low-Emission Vehicles.

-(A) The CO2 emissions from new 2014 and subsequent model heavy-duty diesel engines and new 2016 and subsequent heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low- emission vehicles shall not exceed:
+(A) The CO2 emissions from new 2014 through 2026 model heavy-duty diesel engines and new 2016 through 2026 model heavy-duty Otto-cycle engines used in medium-duty low-emission vehicles, ultra-low-emission vehicles, and super-ultra-low- emission vehicles shall not exceed:

-CO2 Emission Standards for 2014 and Subsequent Model Heavy-Duty Diesel Engines and 2016 and Subsequent Model Heavy-Duty Otto-Cycle Engines Used in Medium-Duty Low-Emission Vehicles, Ultra-Low-Emission Vehicles, and Super-Ultra-Low Emission Vehicles A, B
+CO2 Emission Standards for 2014 through 2026 Model Heavy-Duty Diesel Engines and 2016 through 2026 Model Heavy-Duty Otto-Cycle Engines Used in Medium-Duty Low-Emission Vehicles, Ultra-Low-Emission Vehicles, and Super-Ultra-Low Emission Vehicles A, B

 (in g/hp-hr)